Most people will tell you that you need to rent a car to see Jeju properly. And for some travelers, that’s true.

 For example, the quirky Greem Café (yes, the famous 2D café on the top floor of the Aerospace Museum) and the serene Snoopy Garden are both along these routes.

 Just keep in mind that you probably won’t hit every stop in a single day.
-I recommend narrowing it down to your top five and focusing on those.
+I recommend narrowing it down to your top 3 must-see spots and focusing on those.

 Although these are sightseeing buses, they’re still part of Jeju’s public transportation system.

 👉 Quick tip: When using Naver, search for “Daecheon Transfer Bus Stop” instead of “Daecheon Transit Center,” and “Donggwang Yukgeori” instead of “Donggwang Transit Center.”
-That’s how I found the correct stops without confusion.
+These are the correct stop names to search for; the official transit center names don’t always appear correctly.

 Once you’re there, you can board with a T-money card.
-If you plan to ride more than once, grab the ₩3,000 unlimited ride pass, available at Daecheon Transit Center (for Route 810) and Donggwang Transit Center (for Route 820).
+If you plan to ride more than once, grab the ₩3,000 unlimited-ride pass, available at Daecheon Transit Center (Route 810) and Donggwang Transit Center (Route 820).

 There might be a chance to buy it on the bus (since there’s a guide onboard), but the official guidance is to pick it up at the transit centers.